CODAIT/spark-bench/readme.md

 ---
 ### Advanced Configurations ###

-1. Configures for running workloads.
+1. Configuration for running workloads.

 	The `<SparkBench_Root>/bin/applications.lst` file defines the workloads to run when you execute the bin/run-all.sh script under the package folder.
 Each line in the list file specifies one workload.
 You can use # at the beginning of each line to skip the corresponding bench if necessary.